CAC Reader Not Working on Windows 11 — Fix

 When None of This Works

 The overwhelming majority of CAC authentication problems on Windows 11 come down to the four issues covered here — and usually the first two.
-Start with the Smart Card service restart, check the drivers, clear old certificates, and verify your update history.
+Start with the Smart Card service restart, check the drivers, clear old certificates, verify your update history.
 Most people are back up and running inside thirty minutes.

 Stay in the loop